 - RIP must be enabled to activate this menu option. - Clearing "All" types deletes all routes in the RIP table.
-To avoid deleting the entire RIP network, redistribute connected routes using the Routing Protocol > RIP > Redistribute screen (page 665) to make the RIP network a connected route.
+To avoid deleting the entire RIP network, redistribute connected routes using the Routing Protocol > RIP > Redistribute screen (page 713) to make the RIP network a connected route.
 To delete the RIP routes learned from neighbors, but keep the RIP network intact, clear "RIP" types from the routing table.

-- Clear Route By Type Clears entries from the RIP routing table based on the following types: - All Deletes all entries from the routing table. - Connected Deletes all currently connected entries. - RIP Deletes all entries learned through the RIP. - Static Deletes all static entries.
+- Clear Route By Type Clears entries from the RIP routing table based on the following types: - All Deletes all entries from the routing table. - Connected Deletes all currently connected entries. - OSPF Deletes all entries learned through OSPF. - RIP Deletes all entries learned through the RIP. - Static Deletes all static entries.